erroronline1/caro/readme.md

 > O.Pass_3 The user MUST have the option to change their password.

-* Login credentials can be renewed by authorized administrative users only.
-Since the credentials are exportable as a physical qr-code and to prevent unwanted spread or misuse, this option is only available to authorized users.
-Updated credentials may be basically one phone call away if necessary.
+* Login credentials can be renewed by authorized administrative users and within the users profile settings.

 > O.Pass_4 Changing and resetting passwords MUST be logged without logging the password itself.

-* Login credentials can be renewed by authorized administrative users.
-Logging changes is not reasonable.
+* Logging changes occurs via general request logging on the backend.

 > O.Pass_5 If passwords are stored, they MUST be hashed using a hash function that complies with current security standards and using suitable salts.